kratcliff/kratcliff.github.io/_pages/about.md

 ## About this web site

-I've had my own web site for quite some time, first at kevinratcliff.com and now at [ratcliff.io](https://ratcliff.io).
+I've had my own web site for quite some time.
 Over the years the various hosting options have changed, and the site is now being hosted by GitHub Pages.